 - Use of websites with direct links to purchase.

 Everyone who wishes to become involved in access programming in any capacity must attend at least one workshop, and subsequent workshops, depending upon level of desired involvement.
-The Introductory workshop will be held a minimum of four times a year.
+The Introductory workshop will be held at times mutually agreed upon by staff and prospective producer/volunteer.
 Other production workshops will be provided following the introductory workshop at BCTV staff discretion.

 A person with prior experience in television production or with other television production qualifications may be able to bypass some of the production workshops at the discretion of the BCTV staff.
 A test will be administered to determine if the person qualifies to “test out” of the workshops.